 Hótel Borg is a historic landmark located in central Reykjavík, the world’s most northern capital nestled on the edge of the Arctic Circle.
 It overlooks Austurvöllur Square and Althingi, the Icelandic parliament.

 There are times in life when all you want to do is indulge in a little bit of luxury.
 So when planning my Christmas in Iceland, spoiling and pampering myself was naturally at the top of my list.
 While I typically book hostels or private apartments, I also love staying at luxurious hotels.
 As such, I made sure to book one night at Hótel Borg in Reykjavík.

-While the reception area is tiny, there’s always 1-2 helpful staff available to tend to your every need be it checking in, calling a taxi or helping you book an excursion.
+And while the reception area is tiny, there are always 1-2 helpful staff available to tend to your every need be it checking in, calling a taxi, or helping you book an excursion.
 For example, they helped me book a sunrise horseback riding tour.